TritonDataCenter/rfd/rfd/0104/README.md

 Every repository **must** have a consistent coding style that is enforced by some tool.
 It's not necessary that all projects in a language use the same style, but all styles **must** limit line length to 80 columns.
-Please keep differences across repositories to an absolute minimum (e.g., only hard vs. soft tabs and tabstops).
+Differences across repositories **should** be kept to an absolute minimum (e.g., only hard vs. soft tabs and tabstops).

-It's important that the style checking tools support disabling checks for individual lines in files and for individual sections in files.
+Style checking tools **must** support disabling checks for individual lines in files and for individual sections in files.

 Note that many projects have patterns that are not enforced by a tool  (e.g., naming conventions).
 Look for and respect the patterns within the repositories